Hunting simulator unique in the world

 The big difference between feline predators in the wild and those in captivity is that the first have to hunt for food.
 Hunting releases energy, builds muscle and improves stamina.
 Big cats that live in captivity and therefore cannot hunt, cannot release their energy and tend to develop stereotypical behaviour.

-In the hunting simulator, the ‘prey’ is a piece of meat on a string, attached to a steel cable.
+In the hunting simulator, the ‘prey’ is a piece of meat or a toy on a string, attached to a steel cable.
 A joystick is used to move the meat at any chosen height through the big hall.
 The animals have to chase their prey actively, spending their energy.
 Developing the simulator proved to be quite complicated, because the operator constantly needs to be able to move the meat, adjusting its speed and height and also the duration of the session.
 Most cats are very clever.
 As soon as they notice that their prey runs the same round every time they will stop chasing and just wait for it to pass by.